roman-milk/roman-milk.github.io/grannys-dirty-photographs.md

+===

- ****** Granny's Dirty Photographs Ch.
-04 ****** bygeronimo_appleby© The following Saturday I sat in the kitchen with my mother.
+The following Saturday I sat in the kitchen with my mother.
 I hadn't been to see either my grandmother or Elaine during the interval.
 What could I say?
 Gran didn't know about the circumstances of my conception; she'd been told that my mum had fallen pregnant after a one-night-stand during a residential course she'd attended for the bank.
 Later on, when my grandmother kept on questioning about paternity, my grandfather and my mother made up the story about the man in question having been killed in a car crash.

  "How do you feel?" my mother asked, her face full of love and concern for me.